by N.A Miller

-Crossing the street yet again, Dirken headed to the office the Sheriff, who no doubt knew he was in town, and he was going to make doubly sure to keep the civilians back.
+Crossing the street yet again, Dirken headed to the office of the Sheriff, who no doubt knew he was in town, and he was going to make doubly sure to keep the civilians back.

 As he approached the office, he found the Sheriff was not in his office and was out on the town somewhere.
-Turning to the Deputy, who sat with his feet up, Dirken grimaced at such a laid back attitude of the law enforcement of the town.
+Turning to the Deputy, who sat with his feet up, Dirken grimaced at such a laid-back attitude of the law enforcement of the town.

 “Ah, the hell with it.”
 Dirken muttered, “I’d better go get him before he gets wind I am here and tried to flee.
 Then I will have to kill him.”

 Exiting, the bounty hunter walked down the dark street, the glow of neon lights flickering all about the town.
 He saw the bar in which he was to meet his contact and he turned to walk with heavy footsteps toward the dim lights and the low music he could hear from the interior of the bar.
-When he stepped through the saloon type doors, he managed a pan to the interior of the darkened bar.
+When he stepped through the saloon-type doors, he managed a pan to the interior of the darkened bar.
 It is very large, with a bar on the one wall, where patrons sat drinking.
-A juke box sat catty-corner from it against the wall and in the low light of the bar itself many tables are scattered throughout.
+A jukebox sat catty-corner from it against the wall and in the low light of the bar itself many tables are scattered throughout.

-“I wouldn’t if I were you.”
-Dirken warned, drawing back his duster to reveal the large caliber pistol, holstered at his side.
+“I wouldn’t if I were you,” Dirken warned, drawing back his duster to reveal the large caliber pistol, holstered at his side.
 “Dead or alive, you are coming with me.”

 Bart leaned back casually, his hand slowly reaching for the weapon.
 Dirken’s hand flashed to the revolver at his side and as Bart grabbed the weapon that the bounty hunter drew his pistol and pulled the trigger, nailing two of his henchman in the shadows with lightning reflexes.
-There was a shot, and the bounty hunter’s gun still smoked as he stood there in the light, a scream echoed the bar as patrons ran for cover.
-The bounty-hunter had been shot in the chest, but he still stood there as he popped three rounds hitting the target in the shoulder.
-Bart screamed as he hot rounds hit his shoulder and cut through his flesh, shattering the bone in his arm.
+There was a shot, and the bounty hunter’s gun still smoked as he stood there in the light, a scream echoed through the bar as patrons ran for cover.
+The bounty hunter had been shot in the chest, but he still stood there as he popped three rounds hitting the target in the shoulder.
+Bart screamed as the hot rounds hit his shoulder and cut through his flesh, shattering the bone in his arm.

-Dirken did not flinch as a patron hit him with the chair, and turning the bounty-hunter grabbed the patron by his throat, lifting him off his feet and slamming him into the wall behind him.
+Dirken did not flinch as a patron hit him with the chair, and turning the bounty hunter grabbed the patron by his throat, lifting him off his feet and slamming him into the wall behind him.
 Dripping blood, Bart staggered to his feet, as he tried to aim his weapon, and could not make his arm function well enough to shoot straight.

 “You’re hurt!”
 A female voice said, and he managed to turn to see Ihsss'Trrr next to him, clad in a white tunic and a brown dress.
-He glanced down at his chest, a bullet hole clearly there in his chest, and a dribble of blood, but he did not feel any pain.
+He glanced down at his chest, a bullet hole there in his chest, and a dribble of blood, but he did not feel any pain.

 “I don’t have time to bleed now.”
 He said, taking up the cuffs and binding Bart’s feet.